WHO WE ARE

 - disclose any pupil examination scripts, or other information consisting solely of pupil test answers – although markers’ comments may still be made available if they constitute pupil personal data;

-- provide examination or other test marks ahead of their ordinary publication date;
+- provide examination or other test marks (for public examinations, ahead of their ordinary publication date);

 “Right to be forgotten"